 In the unlikely event that the ESFA has cause to, and decides to, terminate one or more of the apprenticeship funding contracts (levy and non-levy) that UCEM holds, the normal route to enable the apprenticeship students to continue with their programme is for the ESFA to identify and approach another suitable training provider with a view to the transfer the responsibility for provision of the apprenticeships to that provider.
-UCEM will promptly provide such assistance and comply with such timetable as the ESFA may reasonably require for the purpose of ensuring an orderly transfer of responsibility for provision of the apprenticeship programmes, to ensure continuation of study for the students affected.
+UCEM will promptly provide such assistance and comply with such timetable as the ESFA may reasonably require for the purpose of ensuring an orderly transfer of responsibility for provision of the apprenticeship to the students affected.